 As shown in Table 9, Apopka-Vineland Road travelers experience speeds below 21 MPH from I-4 to Winter Garden Vineland Road/Palm Parkway.
 The average speed for this segment is approximately 18 MPH.
 Along Turkey Lake Road, speeds stay relatively constant between 22 and 31 MPH in both the AM and PM peak periods, as well in the northbound and southbound directions across all segments of this corridor.
+The T & R study used HERE speed data for the last two weeks of July 2014.
+This study may provide better data analysis since whole years of 2014 HERE data are used.

 Monthly Weekday, Weekend and Holiday Box Plots